Rackem

 a) How might we help pool players find pool halls?

-Mimic Yelp to adopt a familiar map and list format for users
+• Mimic Yelp to adopt a familiar map and list format for users

-Utilize icons/colors to differentiate between pool halls, pool bars, and pool stores
+• Utilize icons/colors to differentiate between pool halls, pool bars, and pool stores

-Implement mini menu when clicking pool place icon for quick glance at the name, location, how many tables, and amenities offered
+• Implement mini menu when clicking pool place icon for quick glance at the name, location, how many tables, and amenities offered

 b) How might we improve the accuracy of what’s being represented about pool halls?

-Add pool specific sections such as pricing, league, and amenities offered
+• Add pool specific sections such as pricing, league, and amenities offered

-Input user-inputted tags & reviews to see what other users are saying about the place
+• Input user-inputted tags & reviews to see what other users are saying about the place

-Hours and location verified: like Google does to improve accuracy of pertinent information presented
+• Hours and location verified: like Google does to improve accuracy of pertinent information presented

 c) How might we aid pool players to maximize pool playing time?

-Since I found out that pool players want to get on the table and waiting for a table stops them from doing so, I believed a reservation and waitlist feature would be super helpful in reducing lines and overcrowding
+• Since I found out that pool players want to get on the table and waiting for a table stops them from doing so, I believed a reservation and waitlist feature would be super helpful in reducing lines and overcrowding

-Just as Yelp and OpenTable, Rackem could help players reserve tables and also join the waitlist when within a certain radius of the pool spot.
+• Just as Yelp and OpenTable, Rackem could help players reserve tables and also join the waitlist when within a certain radius of the pool spot.

 d) How might we connect other pool players together?

-I liked the Discord model for social front page as I imagine joining groups and leagues within the app and chatting within those groups.
+• I liked the Discord model for social front page as I imagine joining groups and leagues within the app and chatting within those groups.

 sitemap

-I also created a site map to help me visualize what the bottom navigation would look like and what features I would have in the different tabs.
+I then created a site map to help me visualize what the bottom navigation would look like and what features I would have in the different tabs.
 I decided to give each of the solutions to my How Might We questions a tab.
 Then, I thought about what user flows my user would go through in the app.

 I knew my app had a lot of features but boiled it down to these four:

-Keep score
+1. Keep score

-Look for a pool hall to play at
+2. Look for a pool hall to play at

-Join a group
+3. Join a group

-Learn to play 8 ball
+4. Learn to play 8 ball

 Reliable